-One of the best ways to ensure your resume is compatible with an ATS is to optimize your resume with keywords.
+One of the best ways to ensure your resume is compatible with an ATS is to optimize your resume with the right keywords (a.k.a. keyword optimization).
 Unlike a “buzzword,” which is typically considered to be a fluffy marketing term such as “proactive” or “self-starter,” keywords represent the soft skills and hard skills you possess and the expertise you've acquired over the years that qualify you for your target job.

-If you're unsure which keywords should be used in your resume, start by collecting three to five job descriptions that represent the type of position you're pursuing.
+If you're unsure which resume keywords should be used, start by collecting three to five job descriptions that represent the type of position you're pursuing.
 Then, copy and paste the job description into a free word and phrase frequency tool like Online-Utility.org's Text Analyzer, to identify the terms that are regularly used throughout your desired positions.
-If you possess these skills or qualifications, incorporate these terms into your resume.
+If you possess these skills or qualifications from the job posting, incorporate these terms into your resume.